mediaarchitekt/WP-Webmaster/readme.md

 ## Changelog

+### 1.8
+- Feature: Define the mail address, where fatal errors are sent to
 ### 1.7
 - Feature: Implement JavaScript for disabling context menus with download options for audio elements
 - Little code cleaning